Pharmacists sometimes use a triangular tray to quickly count pills.

 Can you put those patterns into words?

-There are fruther scaffolding questions in the solution. - Share the students’ answers.
+4. Share the students’ answers and the provided solutions.
 Ask them to explain their reasoning.
-Encourage them to think about both approaches shown below.
+Encourage students to think about both possible approaches (shown below).

-- Pose the Extension problem as appropriate.
+6. Pose the extension problem as appropriate.
 Perhaps have them begin with a smaller number like 66.
 Encourage them to use the word rule for triangular numbers that they have found.

 How many pills will there be along the side of the triangular stack if there are 6216 pills altogether?